For King & Country (band): Supporting

-Other Live Efforts
+Other live performances

 In addition to performing on a number of concert tours over the years, the band usually spends the summers performing at summer festivals across the United States and Canada.
-The band is a regular performer at Lifest in Oshkosh, Wisconsin, Alive Festival in Mineral City, Ohio, and SoulFest in Gilford, New Hampshire.
-The band has also performed at a number of non-christian music festivals such as the Florida Strawberry Festival, Kentucky State Fair, L.A.
+The band is a regular performer at Lifest in Oshkosh, Wisconsin, Alive Festival in Mineral City, Ohio, and Unity Christian Music Festival in Muskegon, Michigan.
+The band has also performed at a number of non-Christian music festivals such as the Florida Strawberry Festival, Kentucky State Fair, L.A.
 County Fair, and Summerfest.